-About this Service Plan
+About this Revised Service Plan

-The 2013/14 - 2015/16 BC Housing Service Plan was prepared under the Board of Commissioner's direction in accordance with the Budget Transparency and Accountability Act and the BC Reporting Principles.
+The 2013/14 - 2015/16 BC Housing Revised Service Plan was prepared under the Board of Commissioner's direction in accordance with the Budget Transparency and Accountability Act and the BC Reporting Principles.
 The plan is consistent with government's strategic priorities and fiscal plan.
 The board is accountable for the contents of the plan, including what has been included in the plan and how it has been reported.

-All significant assumptions, policy decisions, events and identified risks, as of February 2013, have been considered in preparing the plan.
+To the best of our knowledge the significant assumptions, policy decisions, events and identified risks are current and have been considered in preparing this plan.
 The performance measures presented are consistent with BC Housing's mandate and goals, and focus on aspects critical to the organization's performance.
 The performance targets in this plan have been determined based on an assessment of BC Housing's operating environment, forecast conditions, risk assessment and past performance.